Marinas and Boatyards Need Marketing Strategies That Fit Their Business Models

 Fad Advice on Marketing Often Has Little to Do with Real Needs

 As I’ve said before, I don’t pretend to be a marketing guru.
 I have, however, been involved in marina and boatyard management for more than three decades.
-And as a result, have had occasion to develop and run several marine-related marketing campaigns.
+As a result, I have had opportunities to develop and run several marine-related marketing campaigns.
 Consequently, the following observations and suggestions are grounded in real-world experience.

 It’s about more than just the size of your… marketing budget